 Don't change your name before the honeymoon.
 Your new name has to match all travel documents, most importantly, your passport and processing name changes on passports generally takes anywhere from four to six weeks.

-1. Get your marriage license
+1. Get your marriage certificate

 2. Change your Social Security card